-Employment in the United Arab Emirates is a frequently discussed area of law and there are several publications that have addressed various aspects of the same.
+mployment in the United Arab Emirates is a frequently discussed area of law and there are several publications that have addressed various aspects of the same.
 In this article, we aim to discuss the legality of non-compete clauses within employment contracts.
 What is a non-compete clause?
 A non -compete clause can prevent an employee from working for a competitor upon termination of their employment.
 It is imperative to note that the UAE courts are fairly disinclined to enforcing a restrictive clause as they believe that it imposes an unfair set of conditions for a former employee.
 The courts take a case to case approach when examining the legality of the non compete clauses in employment contracts and thoroughly consider the facts of the matter before submitting their ruling on its applicability.
-This article discusses the effect of found in non-compete clauses in employment contract(s) signed between employer(s) and employee(s) and its implications under the UAE Labour Law (Federal Law number 8 of 1980, as amended).
+This article discusses the effect of finding in non-compete clauses in the employment contract(s) signed between the employer(s) and employee(s) and its implications under the UAE Labour Law (Federal Law number 8 of 1980, as amended).

 Under the ambit of a non compete clause, an employee agrees to abstain from working or engaging in any activity that is directly in competition with that of the employer.
 A non-compete clause will contain the time period that applies to the restriction, a geographical area and the specific scope of activities that the employer considers competitive.
 A non-compete clause can also prohibit an employee from:

 i) working for competitors of his/her employer; ii) conducting any business activities with clients of his employer; iii) soliciting work from any of his employers’ clients; and iv) soliciting colleagues working for his employer.

 A non-compete covenant of an employment contract comes in effect on the date of termination of the same, immediately after the notice period has been served.
 In case there is no specified notice period or the notice period has been waived off; the non-compete clause becomes effective on the day the employee ceases to be employed by his employer.